janspudich/OTE-data-scraper-and-API/README.md

 - The meaning of the fourth, five-th and sixth value is not perfectly clear to the author of this application.

 ### A note about how dates are treated

-## Possible use of the application
-The OTE API makes the data stored in the DB available through an API, so it can be used for other purposes, e.g. to visualize the data in [Looker Studio](https://lookerstudio.google.com).

-## Disclaimer
-### A note about using the scraper
-A risk of generating a load which is higher then what the OTE infrastructure has been designed for.
-Use responsibly.

-**TODO**: see if there is a similar note for a similar piece of code.

 ## Deployment
 1. Get MongoDB ready.